AppleBreak1/Z490-Vision-D-Customac/README.md

 - SSDT-LPCB.aml (injects DMAC, FWHD, and ARTC devices under LPCB) Note that these are mostly for cosmetic thus optional.

-- SSDT-USBW.aml (One hit key wake from sleep; associated with USBWakeFixup.kext)
+- SSDT-USBW.aml (Single-key wake from sleep; associated with USBWakeFixup.kext)

 # Kexts